LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** N/A

 **Description:** A list of coordinates [longitude, latitude] that define the initial location of the LDAR crew.
+It is only required if route_planning or geography is activated.

-**Notes on acquisition:** It is only required if route_planning or geography is activated.
+**Notes on acquisition:** Initialize with as homebase of method company.

 **Notes of caution:** Only aircraft, truck, and OGI methods can use this functionality.